huijing/personal-website-v3/src/content/blog/2025-02-09-learning-web-extensions.md

 </html>
 ```

-To add some style and interactivity to the extension, CSS and Javascript can be included by link or style and script elements.
+To add some style and interactivity to the extension, CSS and JavaScript can be included by link or style and script elements.

 ```html
 <html>